This guide shows where to stay in Paros island, Greece and what to expect from each location. Includes best hotels in Paros and travel tips.

 How to get to Paros?

-You can check routes and book your ferry tickets on Ferryhopper, a popular search engine.
+You can check routes and book your ferry tickets on Ferryhopper, a great place to start to plan a Greek island hopping adventure.

 Paros is also accessible on a short flight from Athens airport.
 In the near future, there may be direct flights from some European countries, so watch this space.